 We enjoyed the wonderful bronze statues throughout the city symbolizing prominent citizens, musicians or political figures.

-On to Plaza Vieja, another lovely stop, the Architecture is outstanding.
+On to Plaza Vieja (below) The Architecture is outstanding.
 You will find 20th century Art Nouveau buildings, to Art Deco, to Spanish influences.
 If you have time, check out the art galleries in the Casa de los condes De Jauco building, in fact there are galleries on most corners.

-Time for a beer, Jonathan's favorite type of corner!
-Sit outside and enjoy the live music at Factoria Plaza Vieja, (below) one of Cuba's microbrewries.
+Jonathan's favorite type of corner!
+Sit outside and enjoy the live music at Factoria Plaza Vieja, (below) one of Cuba's microbreweries.
 They serve pints of light, medium and dark brews with a full menu of food.
 The beer is VERY good!